KushagraKumar04/Coffee-Date/README.md

 # Coffee Date Invitation

-A simple web page to confirm acceptance of a coffee date invitation or Rejection
+A simple web page to confirm acceptance of a coffee date invitation or Rejection for the date.

 ![FrontEnd](image.png)